arindam1997007/pesto-todoapp/README.md

 1. **Color Scheme Preferences**

    - The application respects the user's device color scheme settings (light or dark mode).
    - Implement a color mode switch option to improve user experience.
-This allows users to toggle between light
-     and dark modes.
+This allows users to toggle between light and dark modes.

 2. **Authentication**

    - For authentication, emailId and password is used.
 Email verification is not handled.

+3. **Task Reminders**

+   - Task Reminders only run at 12AM IST once.
+It checks for tasks which are due the next day and not completed.
+Any task that falls under these conditions, the user shall receive a reminder mail.
-   - Email Verification needs to be handled, if reminder mails need to be setup.
+   - Email Verification should be done if an user wants to setup this service, otherwise unwanted people might get notified of this.

-3. **React-Router actions**

-   - Form submissions are managed using React states and onClick event handlers.
-   - React-Router's action functions can handle form submission and data loading which can increase UX.
+   - Unsubscribe to a task reminder should also be present.

 4. **Rate Limiter**